-- The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity; and - 2.
-All other reports required by this Order and other information required by the San Diego Water Board shall be signed by a person designated in paragraph (R.1) of this provision or a duly authorized representative of that person.
-An individual is a duly authorized representative only if all of the following are true: - a.
-The authorization is made in writing by a person described in paragraph b. - b.
+- 1. The ROWD shall be signed as follows: - a.
+For a corporation by either a principal executive officer or ranking elected official. - b.
+For a municipality, State, federal or other public agency by either a public Executive Officer or ranking elected official. - c.
+By direction of the person designated in paragraph "a." or "b." of this provision, only if: - i.
+The authorization is made in writing by a person described in paragraph 1.a or 1.b of this provision. - The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity. - 2.
+All other reports required by this Order and other information required by the San Diego Water Board shall be signed by a person designated in Provision R.1 of this Order or a duly authorized representative of that person.
+An individual is a duly authorized representative only if all the following are true: - a.
+The authorization is made in writing by a person described in Provision R.1 of this Order. - b.
 The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity. - c.
 The written authorization is submitted to the San Diego Water Board. - 3.
 Any person signing a document under this section shall make the following certification: - "I certify under penalty of law that I have personally examined and am familiar with the information submitted in this document and all attachments and that, based on my inquiry of those individuals immediately responsible for obtaining the information, I believe that the information is true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information, including the possibility of a fine and imprisonment." - S. The Discharger shall submit reports required under this Order in text searchable PDF format to the San Diego Water Board via email.
-The email submittals must include a signed cover/transmittal letter (with the facility name, facility contact information, and reference code), and, unless directed otherwise by the Executive Officer, be sent via email to sandiego@waterboards.ca.gov.
+I am aware that there are significant penalties for submitting false information, including the possibility of a fine and imprisonment." - S. The Discharger shall submit reports required under this Order in text searchable PDF format via email to sandiego@waterboards.ca.gov.
+Email submittals must include a signed cover/transmittal letter that includes the facility name, facility contact information, and reference code (GPU: 849194), unless directed otherwise by the Executive Officer.